jiaochenlu/AML-Kubernetes/docs/azap-onboard-guidance.md

 #### Use AMLARC_PRESTEP for automatically setting these environment variables

+In addition to the LgihtGBM, other distributed algorithms frameworks you used may also need to configure the mutli-thread settings for better performance.

+In addition, we provide a `AMLARC_PRESTEP` environment variable to automatically set these environment variables mentioned above.

-To automatically set these environment variables mentioned above, you can just add the `AMLARC_PRESTEP` environment variable. which will run some scripts and AzureML-provided functions before the job running, to automatically setup the cores count based on the instance type you used.
+To automatically set these environment variables mentioned above, you can use the `AMLARC_PRESTEP` environment variable. which will run some scripts and AzureML-provided functions before the job running, to automatically setup the cores count based on the instance type you used.

 ```bash